Introduction¶

 Virtual Machine Deletion¶

 If the virtual machine is no longer required, it can be deleted.
 Deleting the virtual machine permits to free up the resources (as long it is not deleted, it will be accounted in the usage statistics and in the quota).
 In this case, all the modifications that have been made to the image (package installation, etc) will be lost, except for those that are on the persistent disk.
-Before deleting the VM, you have to connect to the VM and unmount the disk (to avoid data corruption):
+Before deleting the VM, you have to connect to the VM and unmount the persistent disk (to avoid data corruption):

-[root@my-vm-name centos]# dd if=/dev/urandom of=/dev/vdb bs=4k
+root@my-vm-name:~# dd if=/dev/urandom of=/dev/vdb bs=4M

 $ openstack server remove volume MY_VM_NAME 58230433-086f-4ff2-99ac-8c3e0f5520c2